nswerner/handmade/NOTES.md

 -COMPLETE- USERS CONTROLLER - SHOW IS BREAKING PRODUCTS PAGE
-    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST
+    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
+DEVELOP FULLSIZE PICTURE MODAL ?
+-OPEN- ProductShow component will need revisiting after Review/Shopping Cart components are created
+    - Add quantity to Products via migration
+    - Add quantity to Docs
+    - All of ProductShow could use some refactoring into smaller components, its starting to get unwieldly.
+-OPEN- Vertical Overflow of Description
+-OPEN- Need to implement the ability to remove a picture attachment from product in my update form
+    - idea: boolean in state that defaults false, and returns true if a photo has been deleted
+    - some logic to send two HTML requests in the event that a photo has been deleted
+        - PATCH: used to add any photos
+        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Need to validate the presence of atleast one picture and render errors in Product Form -OPEN- Add a Are you sure? (this action is final) prompt to end listings -OPEN- Add first name/ last name to the User model and profile dropdown -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
+-OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items